Expansions of Eve Online: Rubicon

 Rubicon brought major updates and changes to core game elements, the certificates system was overhauled along with the player login screen.
-New features included the addition of player owned high-sec customs offices, ghost sites, new hacking mechanics, warp acceleration changes, a new character selection screen and Twitch streaming.
-The update is also the first steps towards colonisation, as stated in CCP Seagull's vision.
+New features included the addition of player owned high-sec customs offices, ghost sites, new hacking mechanics, warp acceleration changes, a new character selection screen, and Twitch streaming.
+The update is also the first step towards colonisation, as stated in CCP Seagull's vision.